linw0724-linnet/gcp-setup/install_docker/README.md

 # Introduction
 > [!NOTE]
-> This instruction set assumes that you have already successfully completed a clean install of Ubuntu Server on your virtual machine
+> This instruction set assumes that you have already successfully completed a clean install of Ubuntu Server on your VM on GCP

-This instruction set will install Docker on your virtual machine to allow for installation of Docker containers
+This instruction set will install Docker on your VM on GCP to allow for installation of Docker containers

-Benefits of running programs in Docker containers include the ability to easily backup/update/restore running programs quickly without affecting the rest of the virtual machine
+Benefits of running programs in Docker containers include the ability to easily backup/update/restore running programs quickly without affecting the rest of the VM

 -----
 # Instructions